Surviving the Other Pandemic: What’s Ransomware, Who’s at Risk, and Why?

 April 15, 2021

-There’s only one word on everyone’s mind lately when it comes to cybercrime and that’s ransomware.
-The last three years have witnessed the resurgence of ransomware campaigns in full force, with a huge boom following the coronavirus pandemic.
+These days, there’s only one word on everyone’s mind when it comes to cybercrime and that’s ransomware.
+The last few years have witnessed the resurgence of ransomware campaigns in full force, with a huge boom immediately following the coronavirus pandemic.
 Attacks rose by 25% between Q4 2019 and Q1 2020, as cybercriminals pivoted to take advantage of changes in operating procedures and the widespread adoption of new technologies by organizations worldwide.

 Hackers have gotten more aggressive, the demands higher, and remediation costs greater than ever.
 Attacks are also increasingly involving data theft and threats to post sensitive information online, combining the disruption of a ransomware event with the long-term impact of a privacy breach.
 Without backups or a decryption key, victims risk losing permanent access to mission-critical data, incurring steep financial losses, and suffering tremendous reputational harm.